primer/react/contributor-docs/testing.md

 ## Continous Integration

-All the tests are ran on our continous integration workflows.
+All of the tests run on our continuous integration workflows.

 Unit tests are included in the `test` job, Playwright tests are included in the `avt` and `vrt` jobs of the `CI` workflow.